Lydia Liliʻuokalani Kawānanakoa: Marriages and family

 Following the divorce, Abigail was adopted by Liliʻuokalani's mother.
 Her second marriage was to Charles James Brenham at Niu, August 11, 1928; they also divorced.
-Her third husband was newspaperman Clark Lee, whom she married in 1938; Lee died of a heart attack in 1953.
+Her third husband was war correspondent Clark Lee, whom she married on November 30, 1938; Lee died of a heart attack in 1953.
 Her fourth husband, whom she married in 1954, was Charles E. Morris Jr; the couple divorced in 1959, and remarried in 1968.

 Legacy and death

 She was the founder of the Kona Hawaiian Civic Club in 1952 and was the founder and First President of Friends of ʻIolani Palace from 1966 to 1969.
+She was also active in Hawaiian Civic Clubs, served on the Hawaiian Homes Commission, served as regent of Hale o Na Alii, and was a lifetime member of the Kaahumanu Society and Daughters of Hawaii.

 She died of cancer at her home in Waialae, Honolulu, on May 19, 1969.
 At her request, her funeral was a private ceremony with none of the pomp or displays of former Hawaiian royal funerals.
 She is buried at Nuʻuanu Memorial Park.